 - What amateur sports players and staff can do to minimize the transmission of COVID-19

 - Recommended PPE for amateur sports athletes and staff

 - Self-monitoring practices and how to know if you should not attend a sports practice or game

 - What to do if you need to sneeze or cough while at an amateur sporting event

 - How to congratulate another sports team during COVID-19

-Download our “Reopening: Guidance for Amateur Sports” guidance document today to learn how to resume your amateur sports safely.
+Download our “Back to Work Safely: Guidance for Amateur Sports Guidance Document, 2nd edition” guidance document today to learn how to resume your amateur sports safely.